With special thanks to Emma Reigel from EngagedMedia (a division of Aptus Health) who kindly shares this post.

 The more our industry collectively learns about patients’ attitudes and behaviors—and the more willing and able the industry is to apply these insights to meaningful patient support—the greater opportunity pharma has to make a dent in non-adherence and help people better manage their overall health.

-Join us in San Diego next month at the 2019 BioPharma eMarketing Summit.
+Join us in San Diego in May at the 2020 BioPharma eMarketing Summit.
 Be a part of the digital health movement and join a rapidly expanding network of leading digital marketing pioneers willing to share their own digital strategies that have transformed their campaigns and organization’s overall success in a unique, interactive, engaging 3-day summit!